Find Schools

 • Workers Compensation Claims Examiner

-Is There Going to be Demand for Property and Casualty Insurance Claims Examiners?
+Is There Job Demand for Property and Casualty Insurance Claims Examiners?

-In 2016, there was an estimated number of 311,100 jobs in the United States for Property and Casualty Insurance Claims Examiner.
+There were about 311,100 jobs for Property and Casualty Insurance Claims Examiner in 2016 (in the United States).
 There is little to no growth in job opportunities for Property and Casualty Insurance Claims Examiner.
-There will be an estimated 24,500 positions for Insurance Claims Examiner per year.
+The BLS estimates 24,500 yearly job openings in this field.

 undefined